Exhibition essay courtesy James McAnally:

 Common Shift is a public installation commissioned for the Terrain Biennial in Enos Park.
 The work engages a complex history of domestic labor, suffrage protests, architectural erasure, and the undulating developments of the Enos Park neighborhood over the past century.
 Common Shift brings together historical needlepoint techniques – particularly those, like open-work, which were most common in times of economic hardship – along with architectural patterning from the surrounding neighborhood, as well as color and material references drawn from suffragette protest banners for a site-sensitive installation comprised of canvas, collagraphs, hand-stitching, brooms and banners.

-Common Shift was curated by James McAnally, the co-founder, co-director and curator of The Luminary, a nonprofit forum for artistic research and experimentation based in St. Louis, MO.
-McAnally is also the co-founder and editor of Temporary Art Review, an international platform for contemporary art criticism that focuses on artist-run and alternative spaces.
-In his artistic practice, he works as a part of the collaborative US English.
+Common Shift was curated by James McAnally, the co-director and curator of The Luminary, a nonprofit forum for artistic research and experimentation based in St. Louis, MO.